 (o) Sharing any profits or sharing any percentage of a licensee's income with any person who advises another in a professional capacity as an inducement to influence that person or have that person influence others to purchase or contract to purchase products sold or offered for sale by a hearing aid dispenser or to dissuade persons from dealing in products of competitors.

-(p) Failing to comply with existing federal regulations regarding the fitting and dispensing of a hearing aid.
+(p) Failing to comply with existing federal regulations regarding fitting and dispensing a hearing aid.

-(q) Conviction of a felony or a misdemeanor that involves moral turpitude.
+(q) Being convicted of a felony or a misdemeanor that involves moral turpitude.

 (r) Fraudulently obtaining or attempting to obtain a license or a temporary license for the applicant, the licensee or another person.

 (t) Wilfully making or filing a false audiology, speech-language pathology or hearing aid dispenser evaluation.